Confluence PDF export alternative

 Product overviews

-Buyer-facing product explanations should feel polished, readable, and easy to navigate.
+Buyer-facing product explanations should feel polished, readable and easy to navigate.

 Procurement packs